How to Choose a Cremation Provider: Key Questions, Red Flags & Your Rights

 You’re allowed to want this moment to feel respectful and calm, not rushed or transactional.

-Under the FTC Funeral Rule, you have the right to receive an itemized General Price List (GPL) and to buy only the goods and services you want.
+Under the Funeral Rule, you have the right to receive an itemized General Price List (GPL) and to buy only the goods and services you want.

 Ask: